linkeys-app/signed-url/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Summary of the bug**
-A clear and concise description of what the bug is. e.g. When creating a link, the expiry is not saved.
+A quick summary of the issue, e.g. When creating a link, the expiry is not saved.

 **To Reproduce**
-Steps to reproduce the behavior.
+How can we recreate this?

-**Expected behavior**
+**Expected behaviour**
-A clear and concise description of what you expected to happen.
+What did you expect to happen?

+**Actual behaviour**
+What did happen?

 **Additional context**
 Add any other context about the problem here.